PeopleSearchBench: Evaluating AI-Powered People Search Platforms with Criteria-Grounded Verification: PeopleSearchBench

-We use equal-weight averaging following the Multi-Criteria Decision Analysis principle that equal weights perform comparably to optimized weights in most multi-attribute decision problems~\citep{dawes1974linear}.
-We verify this choice through ablation studies in Section~\ref{sec:ablation}.
+We follow the Multi-Criteria Decision Analysis principle that equal weights perform comparably to optimized weights in most multi-attribute decision problems~\citep{dawes1974linear}.
+Our ablation study (\S\ref{sec:ablation}) confirms that rankings are invariant to weight perturbation.